 - 9.5 This Authority takes particular note of the Gambling Commission's Guidance to Licensing Authorities relating to the artificial sub-division of premises.
-It also takes note of section 152 (1) of the Act and Regulation 12(2) of the Gambling Act 2005 (Mandatory and Default Conditions) (England and Wales) Regulations 2007 and will look very carefully at any application that may appear to breach any of these provisions. - 9.6 This Authority also takes particular note of the Gambling Commission's Guidance regarding the "primary gambling activity" authorised under a premises licence.
+It also takes note of section 152 (1) of the Act and will look very carefully at any application that may appear to breach any of these provisions. - 9.6 This Authority also takes particular note of the "Licence Conditions and Code of Practice" published by the Gambling Commission.
 For example, where a premise is licensed to provide bingo facilities then the primary activity must be the provision of bingo, with gaming machines being an ancillary offering in the premises.
 This Authority also notes the Gambling Commission's Code of Practice for the Primary Gambling Activity of licensed premises. - 9.9 When an application is made for a premises licence for a premises that is in the course of construction or alteration, or are still to be constructed or altered, the Licensing Authority will take into account the current Guidance issued by the Gambling Commission.
-The Licensing Authority will also consider: - Whether the premises ought to be permitted for gambling - Whether the appropriate conditions can be put in place to cater for the situation that the premises are not yet in a state in which they ought to be before gambling takes place - When the premises intends to start operating under the licence - 9.10 In considering licensing applications, the Licensing Authority will take into account the following: - The design and layout of the premises (in the form of a plan) - Staffing arrangements on the premises - Training given to staff in crime prevention measures appropriate to those premises - Physical security features installed in the premises.
-This may include matters such as the positioning of cash registers and the standard of any CCTV system - Where premises are subject to age restrictions, the procedures in place to conduct age verification checks - The likelihood of any crime, public order and anti-social behaviour issues if the licence is granted - Details of any intended participation in local business schemes (such as Exeter Business Against Crime, Business Improvement District, Chamber of Commerce, Best Bar None) - Details of intended national voluntary codes or schemes - The operators risk assessment to include - Identification of schools, sixth form colleges, youth centres etc, with reference to the potential risk of under-age gambling - Identification of hostels or support services for vulnerable people, such as those with addiction issues or who are homeless, given the greater risk of problem gambling amongst these groups - Identification of Religious buildings - Any known issues with problem gambling - The surrounding night time economy and any possible interaction with gambling premises - The socio-economic makeup of the area
+The Licensing Authority will also consider: - Whether the premises ought to be permitted for gambling - Whether the appropriate conditions can be put in place to cater for the situation that the premises are not yet in a state in which they ought to be before gambling takes place - When the premises intends to start operating under the licence - 9.10 In considering licensing applications, the Licensing Authority will take into account the following: - The design and layout of the premises (in the form of a scaled plan) - Staffing arrangements on the premises - Training given to staff in crime prevention measures appropriate to those premises - Physical security features installed in the premises.
+This may include matters such as the positioning of cash registers and the standard of any CCTV system - Where premises are subject to age restrictions, the procedures in place to conduct age verification checks - The likelihood of any crime, public order and anti-social behaviour issues if the licence is granted - Details of any intended participation in local business schemes (such as Exeter Business Against Crime, Business Improvement District, Chamber of Commerce, Best Bar None) - Details of intended national voluntary codes or schemes - The operators premises risk assessment to include - Identification of schools, sixth form colleges, youth centres etc, with reference to the potential risk of under-age gambling - Identification of hostels or support services for vulnerable people, such as those with addiction issues or who are homeless, given the greater risk of problem gambling amongst these groups - Identification of Religious buildings - Any known issues with problem gambling in the area of the proposed premises - The surrounding night time economy and any possible interaction with gambling premises - The socio-economic makeup of the area